tschaub/openlayers/changelog/upgrade-notes.md

 ### Next version

+#### Deprecation of `undefinedHTML` option for the MousePosition control

+The `undefinedHTML` option for the MousePosition control has been deprecated and will be removed in a future release.
+Use the new `placeholder` option instead.

+#### New `placeholder` option for the MousePosition control

+When the mouse position is not available, the control renders a non-breaking space.
+To render somthing else instead, set the `placeholder` option.
+If you want to retain the last position when the mouse leaves the viewport, set `placeholder: false`.
+This will be the default behavior in a future release.

 #### Deprecation of `image` render mode for vector tile layers

 `renderMode: 'image'` for vector tile layers has been deprecated.
 Applications continue to work, but a warning will be issued to the console.
 To get rid of the warning, simply remove the `renderMode` option.